jfsalzmann/jfsalzmann.github.io/_pages/projects.md

   Side project to the Master's thesis, M.Sc.
 Data Science for Public Policy
    <a href="https://jfsalzmann-dirichlet-generalisations.share.connect.posit.cloud/" target="_blank"><i class="fas fa-fw fa-link" aria-hidden="true"></i></a>
   <a href="https://github.com/jfsalzmann/dirichlet-generalisations" target="_blank"><i class="fab fa-fw fa-github" aria-hidden="true"></i></a>

-  <details class="dsub" markdown="1"><summary>Details</summary>
+  <details class="dsmall" markdown="1"><summary class="grey">Details</summary>
   *Context* There is a lack of interactive modelling helper tools when working with (generalised, that is, mixtures of) Dirichlet distributions.
 The web app aims to fill this gap.

   *Methods* Simulation of random draws, visualisations in a R/Shiny app hosted on Posit Connect
   </details>